-For cold atoms, the control parameter to change the local potential $P_j$ is the potential $V_0$.
+For cold atoms, the control parameter to change the local potential $P_j$ is $V_0$.
 In our protocol, we change $P_j(t)$ and thus $V_0$ in time on the order of the nearest-neighbor coupling $J$.
 However, $J$ is actually function of $V_0$ and thus may change due to the driving.
 However, as $V_0\gg J$, changing $V_0$ on the order of $J$ has a negligible effect on $J$.

-The potential has to be controlled by experimental control.
 We assume a step-wise control of the potential, with sharp changes in the potential.
-We apply steps in our experiments that change the potential on the order of $J$, at timescales of $J$.
-We detail how this be realized in experiment.
+The steps that change the potential have an amplitude on the order of $J$, at timescales of $J$.
+We detail how this can be realized in experiment.
 In the case of cold atoms, the potential is generated by laser pulses.
 Light-shaping techniques can modify the potential with a frequency of about 20kHz~\cite{gauthier2016direct}.
-The relevant timescales of the experiment are on the order of $J$, which are far smaller.
-For superconducting circuits, the potential is controlled by microwave pulses that modifies the circuit potential.
-The circuit can be modulated on the order of 35MHz, while the nearest-neighbor couplings are far slower with $J\approx 4\text{MHz}$~\cite{roushan2017chiral}.
-Thus, we conclude that the driving parameters can feasible be modulated on the time scales we consider.
+The relevant timescale of the experiment are on the order of $J$, which is far smaller.
+For superconducting circuits, the potential is controlled by microwave pulses that modify the circuit potential.
+The circuit potential can be modulated on the order of 35MHz, while the nearest-neighbor couplings are far slower with $J\approx 4\text{MHz}$~\cite{roushan2017chiral}.
+Thus, we conclude that the driving parameters can be feasible modulated on the time scales we consider.